 Now let’s try training a Transformer (Vaswani, et al 2017) ranker model.
 Make sure to complete this section on a GPU with PyTorch installed.

-There’s more information on tasks in these docs,
+replies.
+There’s more information on tasks in these docs, including a

 on specifying arguments for training and evaluation (like the

 Let’s begin again by printing the first few examples.

 # display first examples from twitter dataset parlai display_data -t twitter